ankit1997/Capstone-self-driving-car/README.md

 Repo for capstone project - "Semi autonomous self driving car" This repo contains the software source code for the self-driving car project.
 The auto-steering mode is implemented using an end-to-end convolution model, inspired by End to End Learning for Self-Driving Cars (https://arxiv.org/abs/1604.07316)

+The model also uses VisualBackProp to visualize the image features learned by the model.